Vehicle Wraps: Cast or Calendered?

 Let’s start with the similarities.
 Both cast and ultra-calendered films provide outstanding print quality due to good dot gain control and a high white point.
 The result is good image clarity with crisp detail and vivid color for all major solvent and eco-solvent printers.
 Almost all vinyls engineered for wrap applications use some form of air egress technology to facilitate removal of trapped air pockets during installation.
-SignWarehouse currently offers seven varieties of premium air egress vinyls suitable for wrapping; PrismJET 230 Ultra, ORAJET 3551RA, 3751RA, 3951RA, Avery EZRS “SuperCast“, 3M Comply ControlTac and ControlTac CV3.
+SignWarehouse currently offers seven varieties of premium air egress vinyls suitable for wrapping; PrismJET 230 Ultra, ORAJET 3551RA, 3751RA, 3951RA, Avery EZRS “SuperCast“, and 3M Comply ControlTac.
 They all provide installers a faster way to apply a large section of a wrap or fleet graphic without repeatedly repositioning the panel.
 Five of these are cast films and two are ultra calendered products.
 They all look great and are fairly easy to apply.
 How do you know which film type is right for your job?

 Premium Cast Wrap Vinyl